Our Seller Process

 2) Price at the right price

-OK, it is a hot market.
-Keep in mind that today's buyers are educated.
+Today's buyers are educated.
 Value is based on what other buyers have paid for similar products recently, and everyone has the same access to the information that you will use in your pricing strategy.
 Pricing significantly above market (in fantasy land) will result in your house sitting on the market for an extended period of time.
 Don't just assume that offers come in at a certain percentage under list price and price accordingly.

 3) Show in the best light

--Studies show that staged homes sell for more money than unstaged homes.
+Studies show that staged homes sell for more money than unstaged homes.
 Your house needs to show like a model home.
 After you have completed the small home make overs, make sure to stage the property.
 I give all of my seller clients an 82 point staging and repairs checklist and personally advise you on staging.
 Please put effort into showing off your home’s unique space.
 Sometimes this requires moving furniture around or putting some furniture into storage.
 Present each room in a way that will make it easy for buyers to picture themselves in this house that they will ultimately fall in love with.

 B) Complementary professional photos